-Option write\concurrency can be combined with option read\concurrency.
-You typically want to combine these when large concurrent read bursts and large concurrent write bursts are common; for more information, see option read\concurrency.
+The write\concurrency option can be combined with the options read\concurrency and decentralized\counters.
+You typically want to combine write\concurrency with read\concurrency when large concurrent read bursts and large concurrent write bursts are common; for more information, see option read\concurrency.
+It is almost always a good idea to combine the write\concurrency option with the decentralized\counters option.